Vultr for PageMotor

 Section titled “Why Vultr, specifically”In April 2026 we set up a three-way test rig across Vultr (New Jersey), DigitalOcean (New York) and Linode (Newark).
 Same PageMotor version, same plugins, same scenario on each.
 Measured disk, CPU, database, API latency, and end-to-end pipeline time.

-Vultr won on every single measurement and on price.
+In this run, Vultr led on every metric we measured, and on price.

 | What | Vultr | DigitalOcean | Linode |